victorers1/personal-blog/src/content/notes/cpp-lang.md

 ## Intro

-This notes has a bunch of C++ basic features.
-The best reference up-to-date: [cppreference.com](https://en.cppreference.com/w/)
+These notes covers a bunch of C++ basic features.
+The best up-to-date reference is [cppreference.com](https://en.cppreference.com/w/)

 ### ISO